 • excessive irritability.

-Preparation for ultrasound
+Preparing for an ultrasound

 Also, if necessary, before the ultrasound examination, the doctor may prescribe the patient to take a blood test for thyroid hormones in order to determine the indicators: